FSFF/IDF Young Scientist Award Winner

-A Young Scientist Award will be presented to an outstanding researcher during the 3rd Food Structure and Functionality Forum Symposium and the 3rd IDF Symposium on Microstructure of Dairy Products.
-The award will recognize contributions to the field of food and/or dairy structure and functionality.
+We are delighted to announce that The Young Scientist Award will be presented to Andrew Gravelle, M.Sc., Research Assistant, PhD Student, Department of Food Science, University of Guelph at the 3rd Food Structure and Functionality Forum Symposium and the 3rd IDF Symposium on Microstructure of Dairy Products.
+The award recognizes his contribution to the field of food structure and functionality.

-During the conference, the nominee will address an international community of high-level researchers gathered to learn about the latest findings in food, dairy structure and functionality.
+During the conference, Andrew Gravelle will address an international community of high-level researchers gathered to learn about the latest findings in food, dairy structure and functionality.
 This unique experience demonstrates our on-going commitment to nurturing the next generation of scientists in the field.